 Astrophotography with a Telescope

 This can be a challenging nebula to photograph because it appears in our winter night sky when the nights are cold and unforgiving.
-In Southern Ontario, the months of December through March are the cloudiest of the year, and that is precisely when the Rosette Nebula is at it’s highest in our night sky.
+In southern Ontario, the months of December through March are often the cloudiest of the year, and that is precisely when the Rosette Nebula is at its highest in our night sky.

 Processing an image of this nebula can be a lot of fun.
-The intense colors and bold features of this object can lead to a rewarding result.
-Have a look at my image-processing tutorial on my where I stack and process an image of the Rosette Nebula using DeepSkyStacker and Photoshop.
+The intense colors and bold features of this H II region can lead to a rewarding result.
+Have a look at my image-processing tutorial on where I stack and process an image of the Rosette Nebula using DeepSkyStacker and Photoshop.

 The Rosette Nebula in Ha

 The H-alpha details of my image were shot using a DSLR ha filter.
 The Astronomik 12nm clip-in ha filter covers the sensor of my Canon EOS Rebel T3i to produce grayscale images in the isolated h-alpha wavelength.